Jump to Sections

 Rules-Based Systems Encoding Human Knowledge

-Rules-based AI systems, also dubbed expert systems or knowledge-based systems, operate by following predefined sets of rules and logic to render decisions and recommendations – akin to complex “if-then” decision trees codifying human expertise.
-These deterministic systems excel at automating well-defined, bounded problems through rules distilled from subject matter experts.
-Medical diagnosis based on inputted symptoms is a common use case.
+Rules-based AI systems, also known as expert systems or knowledge-based systems, operate by following predefined sets of rules and logic to make decisions and recommendations.
+These systems function like complex “if-then” decision trees, encoding human expertise into a set of deterministic rules.
+They excel at automating well-defined problems with clear parameters and logical steps, with medical diagnosis based on inputted symptoms being one example.

 Machine Learning: Algorithms That Learn and Adapt